oskarrough/rough/README.md

 ## Trouble in paradise?

-Are you on node >5?
+Are you using a node version of at least 5?
 Please try the the nuclear method: `rm -rf node_modules; npm cache clean; npm install`